Back to Guides

 Can U.S. citizens invest in Portuguese Golden Visa funds?

-Potentially yes, but availability, suitability, and U.S. tax treatment need to be reviewed carefully.
+Potentially yes, but availability, suitability, and U.S. financial planning need to be reviewed carefully.
 Americans should not assume every Portuguese fund is practical for a U.S. investor just because it qualifies on the immigration side.

 Are Portuguese Golden Visa funds treated as PFICs?

-Many Americans raise PFIC risk because a non-U.S. pooled investment can trigger a very different U.S. reporting and tax framework than expected.
+Many Americans raise PFIC risk because a non-U.S. pooled investment can trigger a very different U.S. reporting and financial framework than expected.
 That issue should be reviewed before subscription, not after.

 What should a serious fund due-diligence process include?